ritika12df/image-captioning/README.md

 ```bash
 streamlit run app.py
 ```

+## Additional Steps

+Make sure to install Tesseract OCR (which pytesseract depends on) separately on your system:

+- For Ubuntu: sudo apt install tesseract-ocr

+- For Mac (using Homebrew): brew install tesseract

+- For Windows, download the installer from the Tesseract GitHub page.

 ## Usage

 - Upload Image: Use the "Upload Image" button to upload your desired image in JPG, JPEG, or PNG format.